Fender Mustang: Colors

 Competition Burgundy with light blue stripes.
-The main body color is similar to Lake Placid Blue, and it remains a mystery as to why Fender called this color Burgundy.
-Some erroneously claim that guitars finished in this color scheme came with a purple burst around the guitar's outline.
-As observed on some vintage examples, this is due to heavier build up on the body and headstock edges of clear coat and the subsequent yellowing of this clear finish coat over many decades.
-This differential yellow over blue effect presents as a purple hue over these areas of the body and headstock.
-When new, these guitars simply did not exhibit this "faux" sunburst effect.
+The main body color is similar to Lake Placid Blue, and it remains a mystery as to why Fender called this "Burgundy Blue".

 Competition Red (essentially Candy Apple Red) with white stripes, and;

 Competition Orange with red-orange stripes.

 These were the first three original competition finishes offered.
-As stated, each were also fitted with a set of “racing stripes” across the arm contour.
+As stated, each were also fitted with a set of "racing stripes" across the arm contour.
 Competition Mustangs are the only original Fender guitars to be produced with these "racing stripes" which make them very collectible.
 The competition Mustangs produced from 1969 to mid 1970 came with a matching headstock; from then until the retirement of competition color schemes, an unpainted headstock was standard.
 The matching headstock models seem to be more desirable with collectors than the non matching models.

 Mid-to-late 1970s US Mustangs were produced in sunburst and natural finishes as well as blonde, walnut, and black (with a standard black pickguard, updated from the earlier white pearloid or tortoise shell) and the unique Antigua burst scheme.
 Later Japanese reissues have been made available in a wide variety of color schemes, many with matching headstocks or in variations never seen in the US.
 These include competition Mustangs in Vintage White (with dark blue stripe), Capri Orange (with Fiesta Red stripe), and Ocean Turquoise Metallic (with light blue stripe), and non-stripe matching headstock Mustangs in Dakota Red, Fiesta Red and Old Lake Placid Blue.
 The 2012 Fender Mustang (Kurt Cobain Artist Edition) comes in Fiesta Red, Sonic Blue and Dark Lake Placid Blue with competition stripes.
 The 2016 Offset Series instruments come in Black, Olive, Olympic White, Torino Red and Silver, with Shell Pink and 2-Color Sunburst being released the following year.